 2 tablespoons butter

 Simply follow the editing instructions for any ingredients and measurements not recognized.
-It really is easy to do.
-After, you can take a screenshot on your computer should you wish to save the results.
+It's easy to do.
+For instance, you might need to indicate the type of eggs needed.

 Some No Bake recipes might call for raw, uncooked eggs or egg whites.
 To avoid any health risk, please visit my Eggs and Salmonella page for simple instructions on how to safely adapt the old fashioned recipe.